 [Step 4] Slowly Lay Back

-It is important when using an inversion table not to just get on it and immediately hang upside down.
+It is essential when using an inversion table not to get on it and immediately hang upside down.
 This can shock your body.

 Instead, slowly push your body back into the inversion table holding the handles to get your body into a flat position.
 Hold this position for a couple of minutes to allow the blood to balance throughout the body.